 The BCAAs in whey are peptide-bound to other amino acids and, in order to be effective, must be liberated through digestion and then absorbed into the bloodstream.
 Even though whey protein is relatively fast digesting, it still takes several hours for all the amino acids to be liberated and absorbed into the bloodstream.

 BCAAs in supplement form, however, are free-form, require no digestion, and are rapidly absorbed into the bloodstream.
 They spike blood amino acid levels to a much greater and faster extent than peptide-bound aminos.
-Even a few grams of free-form BCAAs will spike BCAA plasma levels to a much greater extent than a 30g dose of whey protein, thereby having a more immediate impact on protein synthesis and protein degradation to a much greater degree.
+Even a few grams of free-form BCAAs will spike BCAA plasma levels to a much greater extent than 30 grams of whey protein, thereby having a more immediate impact on protein synthesis and protein degradation to a much greater degree.

 New studies have shown that dieting groups supplementing with BCAAs (like leucine) increase muscle retention and maximize fat loss much more effectively than non-supplemented groups.
 That's the bottom line, my friends: more muscle mass retained, and a greater percentage of lost body fat.